Valerioageno/tuono/docs/tutorial.md

 $ tuono --version
 ```

+Run `tuono -h` to see all the available commands.

 ## Project scaffold

-To setup a new project you just need to run the following command:
+To setup a new fresh project you just need to run the following command:

 ```bash
 $ tuono new tuono-tutorial